 How can I ensure Nonmonetized Together will be a great community?

-By making many of Non-Monetized Together’s original posts and engaging with their comments, I can work towards setting an example that will be imitated by the community.
+By approving Non-Monetized Together’s articles and engaging with their comments, I can work towards setting an example that will be imitated by the community.
 By being the best role model I can be on the blog, hopefully this can create a positive community.
 By doing this, I can implicitly set norms and standards for readers’ responses, and these norms and standards can be more civil than that of the rest of the Internet.
 This means that while readers can have the freedom to reply what they want, I can set a precedent as to how they comment and for what purpose, without being forceful about it.

 How can we set positive examples?